-- Wait time, ms period between end of a trial and learning frame sending. - Learn time, ms period between learning frame sending and test start.
+- Wait time, ms period between end of test traffic generation and end of trial. - Learn time, ms period between learning frame sending and trial start.

-In accordance with RFC 2544 methodology the wait time is 7000 ms and learn time is 2000 ms.
+In accordance with RFC 2544 methodology the $wait\ time$ is 7000 ms and $learn\ time$ is 2000 ms.